SamJ26/csharp-and-dotnet-lectures/lecture_05/lecture.md

 ## Logging remarks

-- Logging at the `Trace` or `Debug` levels produces a high-volume of detailed log messages
+- Logging at the `Trace` or `Debug` levels:
+    - Produces a high-volume of detailed log messages
+    - Can contain sensitive informations
 - If a logging datastore is slow, don't write to it directly
+- Use structured logging with named placeholders

 <!--
 SPEAKER NOTES: